-The audit committee will comprise H. Adesola Oyinlola, Gregory Eckersley and John van der Welle on Admission.
-The members will all be independent Non-Executive Directors of the Company.
-It shall meet not less than three times a year.
+The Audit Committee comprises of John van der Welle, Hezekiah Adesola Oyinlola and Gregory Eckersley .
+The members are all be independent Non-Executive Directors of the Company.
+The Audit Committee is chaired by John van der Welle and shall meet not less than three times a year.
 The audit committee receives and reviews reports from management and from the Company’s auditors relating to the interim and annual accounts and to the internal control procedures in use throughout the Group.
 It is responsible for ensuring that the financial performance of the Group is properly reported with particular regard to legal requirements, accounting standards and the AIM Rules for Companies.
+This process includes reviews of annual and interim accounts; results announcements; risk and internal control systems; procedures; and accounting policies.
 The ultimate responsibility for reviewing and approving the annual report and accounts and the half-yearly reports remains with the Board.

 Company responsibility: LEKOIL is committed to demonstrating leadership in stewardship of the environment, employee health and safety, and social responsibility.
 The Company seeks to conduct the Company with the highest ethical standards in an overriding effort to make a positive impact in the communities where it operates.